Charles Darwin — "I have felt a considerable reluctance to express myself in this chapter on the s…"

 I have felt a considerable reluctance to express myself in this chapter on the subject of religion.

-"I have no great quickness of apprehension or wit which is so remarkable in some clever men."
+"I have no great quickness of apprehension or wit which is so remarkable in some clever men, but I have a fair share of invention and of common sense."

 "Man has risen to the very summit of the organic scale; and the fact of his having thus risen, instead of having been aboriginally placed there, is the best proof of his power of development."